surifirstpin/biplus_documentation/docs/README.md

 ### Scalable

-From 1 users to many, Bi+ range seamlessly to meet your growing BI needs.
+From 1 users to many, Bi+ range seamlessly to meet your growing BI needs.Transition to newer hardware easily or add more nodes for increased redundancy and capacity.
 ### Self-Serve
 Anyone can use Bi+ to analyze, search, visualize, interact intuitively and get entrusted with the right insights.